mjstarke/budgie/README.md

 This `Bill` is applied every 30 days, which means it will not necessarily be on the first of each month.
 The `distribution` is specified, which in this case indicates that it is entirely discretionary.

-* `Lorem ipsum, -30, 2019-07-15, every 1 day, until 2019-07-31, repeat 10 times`
+* `Lorem ipsum, -30, 2019-07-15, every 1 day, until 2019-07-31, occurs 10 times`

 This `Bill` is applied daily, and expires after 10 applications.
-If both `until` and `repeat` are specified, the `Bill` expires after either limit is reached - in this case, the number of repeats.
+If both `until` and `occurs` are specified, the `Bill` expires after either limit is reached - in this case, the number of repeats.